Jake Fromm Scouting Report

 Jake Fromm is a three-year starter for the University of Georgia.
 Consensus four-star recruiting prospect.
 Came into the 2019 season with high expectations form most.
-In this article, we’ll breakdown his mechanics and evaluate his future as an NFL quarterback.
+In this scouting report, we’ll breakdown Jake Fromm’s mechanics and evaluate his future as an NFL quarterback.

 What I Like:

 If Jake Fromm has the same level of accuracy across the entire field as he does in the red zone, I firmly believe that we’d be mentioning his name as a possible top-fifteen overall selection.
 Fromm places this ball perfectly on the receivers outside shoulder, away from the defender.
 Just an excellent game of pitch-and-catch here.

 As I mentioned above, Fromm’s accuracy outside of the red zone leaves quite a bit to be desired.
 This ball is thrown into double coverage, although the receiver is open.
 Jake Fromm does what he absolutely can’t here and under throws the route as it’s nearly picked off for the interception.
 Fromm has a wide range of throws that are off the mark downfield, whether it be under thrown or over thrown, so this isn’t an isolated play.

 Where I’ve Seen Improvement:

 There are quite a few plays per game that show just how high Jake Fromm’s ceiling can be, and this play is a prime example.
 He uses his athleticism to elude the pass rush and get out of the pocket quickly.
 I’m most impressed with his accuracy while throwing on the run.
 Although this play isn’t caught for the touchdown, it’s placed perfectly for the receiver to make the play.